-On Mideast Peace Plan, 'We Are Aiming For The Home Run': White House Adviser
+White House Adviser: On Mideast Peace Plan, 'We Are Aiming For The Home Run'

 We are aiming for a comprehensive solution.
 The interim solutions have been tried before. ...
 I'm not saying we will hit the home run.
 But at the moment, we are aiming for the home run where we couple a very impressive economic plan that was created by Jared Kushner and a dedicated team here from the U.S. administration, as well as peer-reviewed by outsiders.

 It'll be stapled to a political plan.
-I think that's an important point because I know that there's been a lot of criticism that we're trying to buy off the Palestinians, that we're trying to bribe the Palestinians, that there's no political plan.
+I think that's an important point, because I know that there's been a lot of criticism that we're trying to buy off the Palestinians, that we're trying to bribe the Palestinians, that there's no political plan.
 All of that is completely untrue.
 When everybody sees the two parts to the plan, I think it'll make sense to everybody.
 We're prepared to weather criticism from all sides.

 On the timing for unveiling the administration's proposal

-We obviously have the [September] Israeli election and government coalition-formation looming, and the president hasn't made his decision yet [about releasing the plan].
+We obviously have the [September] Israeli election and government coalition formation looming, and the president hasn't made his decision yet [about releasing the plan].
 We're protecting something very delicate.
 We want to make sure that it succeeds.
-So we want to air it at the right timing and we will know the decision pretty soon. ...
+So we want to air it at the right timing, and we will know the decision pretty soon. ...
 The plan is pretty much finished.

 On whether the plan will come before the 2020 U.S. election